cairis-platform/cairis/docs/gettingstarted.rst

 Example models
 --------------

-The live demo comes with two example models: `NeuroGrid <http://cairis.readthedocs.io/en/latest/examples.html#neurogrid>`_ and `ACME Water <http://cairis.readthedocs.io/en/latest/examples.html#acme-water>`_.
+The live demo comes with three example models: `NeuroGrid <https://cairis.readthedocs.io/en/latest/examples.html#neurogrid>`_ , `ACME Water <https://cairis.readthedocs.io/en/latest/examples.html#acme-water>`_, and `webinos <https://cairis.readthedocs.io/en/latest/examples.html#webinos>`_.
 To open these, select the System / Open Database menu, and choose the model to open.
 We would strongly suggest taking a look at these to quickly see how security, usability, and requirements concepts in CAIRIS fit together.

 Define your contexts of use
 ---------------------------